 Edward Ashton Johnson – University of Exeter, Business Economics

-AJ is studying business economics at the University of Exeter.
+AJ studied business economics at the University of Exeter.
 He has started various companies including a platform that promotes local discounts to students over a chatbot, a flower delivery service for Valentine’s Day and an events company called Cucucachoo, which he continues to run and which sells out nightclubs in two minutes.
 AJ has run events for companies including a peach beer company and a clothing brand.
-He is also the head of finance for the Exeter Entrepreneurs Society.
-AJ has interned in various sectors.
-Most recently, he worked in marketing and growth at Cleo, a digital financial chatbot.
-He also coordinates its national brand ambassador programme.
+He was also the head of finance for the Exeter Entrepreneurs Society.
+AJ has interned in various sectors including marketing and growth at Cleo, a digital financial chatbot.
+He also coordinated its national brand ambassador programme.